ua-i2cat/gst-unity-bridge/Unity/readme_unity.txt

     video stream.
 This is a zero-based index. -1 disables video altogether.
 - Audio Index: Which stream to use when the input URI contains more than one audio stream.
 This is a zero-based index. -1 disables audio altogether.
+- Target Material: Optional material whose texture will be replaced.
+If it is None, the first material in the Renderer of this GameObject will be used.
 - Initialize On Start: Whether the GStreamer pipeline must be created and set to PLAYING when the scene is loaded.
 Leave this on unless you plan to activate the pipeline manually from a script later on by calling